JustBerkhout/nectar-tutorials/ardc/beginner/changing-instances/changing-instances.md

 ### 2-step process

 The resize action is a 2-step process.
 When you click the Resize button on the *Resize Instance Dialog* a request for *Migrate/Resize* will be submitted.
 Your instance page will appear, and will show relevant Status and an Action button asking you to `Confirm Resize/Migrate`.
-This process typically takes les than a minute.
+This process typically takes less than a minute.

 positive
 : **Flavour constraints**
 You won't be able to resize your instances beyond your allocated resource quota.
-There are also some constraints resizing from some instance sizes to other, mostly to do with a flavour's disk space.
+There are also some constraints resizing from some instance sizes to others, mostly to do with a flavour's disk space.
 You can read more about it in the [Resizing documentation](https://support.ehelp.edu.au/support/solutions/articles/6000212271-resizing-nectar-instances) in the Nectar knowledge base.

 ![Action Menu Resize](images/action-menu-resize.png)